Principles for designing global-local intranets

-Categorised under: Intranets, Usability & user-centered design
+Filed under: Intranets, Usability

 A little while back I wrote a post about the global-local challenge for many intranets.
 To quote: